jforget/perl-Open-Food-Facts-utils/Nutriscore-Moose/Documentation.en.md

 I canceled this  step.
 Why do the *unit* tests  for Nutriscore need to do some graphical file processing?
 So  I will use only the script from the POD example.

+In  the  end  (after  writing  version  7),  I  wrote  a  test  script `04-integration.t` which would compare the results of `Nutriscore7.pm` with the results  of `Nutriscore0.pm` for the same  input values.
+This test script uses very few modules:

+* `Test::More` because this a test script,

+* `ProductOpener::Nutriscore0` to generate reference data,

+* `ProductOpener::Nutriscore7` to generate test data,

+* `ProductOpener::NutriscoreData7` because this is the module being tested.

+This test script has been retroactively included in versions 1 to 6.

 Successive Versions
 -------------------